 Mom didn’t live to see us get married but she was very much part of the wedding.
 Most couples also want their loved ones to be part of the ceremony and celebration.
-Below I share five opportunities for including those you’ve lost in your special day.
+Below I share four opportunities for including those you’ve lost in your special day.

 1. Transform their handwriting.
 Allison Hansen’s mother used to scribble notes and put them in her lunchbox every day.
 “Sometimes she would write a poem, sometimes just a simple message telling me to smile and have a good day,” she told me, fondly recalling the loving ritual.
-So when, four years after her mother had passed away, Hansen was planning her wedding in 2014, she could think of no better way to honor her memory than by incorporating a fragment of her mother’s handwriting into the festive occasion.
+So when, four years after her mother had passed away, Hansen was planning her wedding, she could think of no better way to honor her memory than by incorporating a fragment of her mother’s handwriting into the festive occasion.

-3. Call attention to their absence.
+2. Call attention to their absence.
 Embrace your wedding day as an opportunity to reflect.
 Light a candle in their honor.
 List their names on the program.
 Leave an empty chair at your reception.
 I especially like the idea of recognizing the event’s significance by writing a letter—to yourself or to someone else—detailing what the occasion would have meant to your loved one.
 At my wedding, Mark and I got married under a canopy of my mother’s scarves.
 This was a visual declaration she was with us that day.
 It was also a fantastic conversation starter.
 You can see the picture at the top of this blog.

 3. Fashion unexpected jewelry.
 I had a long strand of my mother’s pearls made into several smaller pieces—a bracelet for me, and a pair of earrings for each of my bridesmaids and maid of honor.
 Wearing the bracelet still makes me feel close to her.
 And my best friend from college recently told me over dinner, “Whenever I wear those earrings, I think of your mom.”

-5. Let your father walk you down the aisle.
+4. Let your father walk you down the aisle.
 If your father can’t be with you, I adore the idea of attaching small photo charms to the back of each shoe so your dad can symbolically walk you down the aisle.
 Pendants can be custom ordered and made small enough nobody knows they’re there except you.
 These inconspicuous charms also make a great gift for a bride who’s lost someone special, not just her father.
-I’ve discovered many wonderful artists who can pull this off by searching “bridal shoe charms” on www.etsy.com.
+I’ve discovered many wonderful artists who can pull this off by searching “bridal shoe charms” on Etsy.

 Nothing can replace having your loved one with you on your wedding day.
 But taking proactive steps to find creative and meaningful ways to keep their memory alive during your celebration will be something you and your family will always cherish.
 I hope these suggestions are helpful and spark ideas of your own.
-I’d love to hear how you plan to include (or did include) loved ones on your wedding day.
-Please share in the comments below.
+May your wedding day be full of memories and joy!